NuevoFoundation/workshops/content/english/linux-basics/vbox-setup.md

     Select "Windows hosts"
 If you are using Mac:
     Select "OS X hosts"
 If you are using something else, we recommend using Windows or Mac for this workshop.
-As anything else is beyond the scope.
+Anything else is beyond the scope for this workshop.

 ![virtual box download page](../images/vbox-dlpage-update.JPG?classes=border,shadow)